-While pushing forward with the business in the field of blockchain and cryptocurrencies, the Company will continue to look for more quality mergers and acquisitions and integration opportunities in the field of oil and gas exploration and production, and build itself into a resources integration company with energy as its core advantage.
+Although the Company ultimately did not proceed with the Proposed Acquisition and the Strategic Cooperation Agreements, the Company will continue to look for more quality mergers and acquisitions and integration opportunities in the field of oil and gas exploration and production, and develop into a resource integration company with energy as its core business.

-The Directors endeavour to materialise the Proposed Acquisition, BOINC Strategic Cooperation Agreement and Chainup Strategic Cooperation Agreement in order to bring additional value and new income streams to the Group, and create long-term returns for the shareholders of the Company with enhanced values.
+The Directors will exercise caution in assessing the prospect of any new potential investment opportunities in order to bring additional value and new income streams to the Group, and create long-term returns for the Shareholders with enhanced values.

-Meanwhile, the political instability in Europe and the outbreak of COVID-19 pandemic are expected to continue to cast uncertainty and challenges to the Group's operating environment in the coming year.
+Meanwhile, the rapid increase in interest rates as induced by the US Fed is expected to continue to cast uncertainty and challenges on the Group's operating environment in the upcoming year.
 The Directors are moving ahead cautiously.
 The Group will continue to optimise its product mix to meet the demand of the customers, strengthen production and operational efficiency, as well as implement stringent cost management in order to minimise the impact of these challenges.

-With the joint efforts of all of its employees, the Group endeavors to maintain a good business relationship with its customers, business partners and shareholders to maximise its corporate value and deliver promising returns to its shareholders.
+With the joint efforts of all of its employees, the Group endeavors to maintain a good business relationship with its customers, business partners and Shareholders to maximise its corporate value and deliver promising returns to its Shareholders.